Bending Basics for Sheet Metal Fabrication

 Warping: Uneven stresses during the bending process can cause the metal to warp or deform undesirably.
 Ensuring even force distribution, proper tool alignment, and consistent material properties can help mitigate warping.

 Inaccurate Angles: Achieving the desired angle is challenging, especially when dealing with variable material properties or machine inaccuracies.
-Regular machine calibration, using advanced tooling with angle feedback, and compensating for known material behaviors can increase accuracy.
+Regular machine calibration, advanced tooling with angle feedback, and compensating for known material behaviours can increase accuracy.

 Material Thickness Variations: Inconsistent material thickness can lead to unpredictable bending results.
 Quality checks of raw material and selecting high-grade sheets can ensure consistent thickness, leading to more predictable bends.